Are Space Heaters Illegal in Office Buildings?

 Conclusion

 So, are space heaters illegal in office buildings?
-While you won’t likely be arrested for plugging one in, you are very likely violating local fire codes, your building’s insurance policy, and your own lease agreement.
-The fire risks and electrical burdens associated with these devices make them a significant hazard in any professional setting.
+While you won’t likely be arrested, you are very likely violating local fire codes, insurance policies, and your lease agreement.
+The fire risks and electrical burdens make them a significant hazard.

 Ready to find a workspace that works for you?
-Explore our locations, see our range of membership options, and reach out to us today to schedule a tour.
-Let’s build something great together in a space that is safe, professional, and purpose-driven.
+Explore our locations, see our range of membership options, and reach out today to schedule a tour.

 FAQ